iam-venkat03/Gym-buddy-data-engineering/README.md

 I used Flask framework for deployment.
 * Once the data is finally submitted, there is an option to download the data from the table as an excel so that analysis can be performed.

+____

 ### Google Cloud Console

+#### Features used in Google Cloud Console :
+  - Creating a project
+  - Compute Engine - To create a Virtual Machine Instance
+  - Cloud Storage - To store the Dataset (Flat files - ex. csv, xlsx files)
+  - BigQuery - To do Analysis on the data
+  - Looker Studio - To do Data visualization on the data